rhysbrooks1/CS321-002-s25-team-09/README.md

 When searching for the top results in the database, we want to analyze the top key frequencies for patterns.
-The top keys should be printed out with their frequencies as demonstrated by the following segment for top 10 keys in an `accepted-time` B-Tree.
+The top keys should be printed out with their frequencies as demonstrated by the following segment for top 10 keys in an `accepted-time` BTree.

 ```log
 Accepted-20:15: 2